Skip to content

 Choosing flooring in Sacramento should start with how the room is used, what is under the existing floor, and how much heat, water, dirt, pets, and sunlight the surface will see.
 The best material on a showroom board may be the wrong floor for your house.

-A homeowner in Natomas with kids, a dog, and a slab on grade open plan has different needs than a Davis homeowner replacing carpet in bedrooms or a Fair Oaks homeowner matching older hardwood.
+A homeowner in Natomas with kids, a dog, and a slab-on-grade open plan has different needs than a Davis homeowner replacing carpet in bedrooms or a Fair Oaks homeowner matching older hardwood.
 Good flooring bids begin with room use and subfloor conditions, not just product color.

 Use this guide before calling a flooring contractor.